greesh02/CV_task/README.md

 altitude: 0.0"
 #

-# YOLO object detection- (look images folder for prediction output)
+# YOLO object detection- (look images folder for prediction output and training loss)

 the code for object detection(not a ros node) is present inside vitarana_drone/Yolo folder.
 This folder contains the weights and config file for the trained yolo model and camera.jpg is the image saved by the camer_im.py ros node.